CRA and EU Machinery Regulation 2023/1230: Overlap

 Machinery Reg. applies 20 Jan 2027

-The overlap in four numbers: two regulations, two Annex III sections, the recital that ties them together and the dates that put the dual regime into force.
+The overlap in four numbers: two regulations, two Machinery Regulation sections, the CRA anchor that ties them together and the dates that put the dual regime into force.

 Where the two regulations overlap

-The Machinery Regulation regulates the safety of machinery placed on the EU market.
-The CRA regulates the cybersecurity of products with digital elements placed on the EU market.
-A modern machine that contains a PLC, an HMI, an embedded controller, or a network interface meets both definitions and triggers both regimes.
+The Machinery Regulation regulates safety; the CRA regulates cybersecurity.
+The Machinery Regulation governs the safety of machinery placed on the EU market.
+The CRA governs products with digital elements whose intended purpose or reasonably foreseeable use includes a direct or indirect logical or physical data connection to a device or network.
+A modern machine that contains a PLC, an HMI, an embedded controller, or a network interface will often meet both tests, but the CRA scope check still has to be made.

-Where they overlap is on requirements that address cybersecurity-driven safety failures.
+The overlap is on cybersecurity-driven safety failures.
 A control system whose safety-relevant logic can be tampered with over the network is unsafe in the Machinery Regulation sense and insecure in the CRA sense.
 The same engineering controls (input validation, authentication, integrity protection of safety logic) speak to both regulations.

-The CRA pins this overlap in two places:
+The CRA pins the overlap in two Machinery Regulation sections:

 Both sections carry cybersecurity content because corruption and deliberate manipulation of control systems are cybersecurity threats with safety consequences.